The best action movies on Prime Video Australia

 The Man From Hong Kong (1975)

 Watch on Prime VideoBefore there was Mad Max, there was Brian Trenchard-Smith’s chopsocky Australian action movie—which contains a tremendous eight-a-half minute car chase that must have inspired George Miller and his road warrior.
 Jimmy Wang Yu plays a kind of Chinese Dirty Harry, infiltrating a crime network run by George Lazenby.
-From the opening scene Trenchard-Smith (an ozploitation legend) directs with jaunty, rhythmic gusto.
+From the opening scene Trenchard-Smith directs with jaunty, rhythmic gusto.

 Sicario (2015)